Pretoria, South Africa · Tuesday 23 February 2027

 Adjusted Time

-Pretoria Marathon is a full marathon held in Pretoria, South Africa, scheduled for Sunday 23 February 2025.
-The course is run on trail surface with 487m of total elevation gain, reaching a maximum altitude of 1549m above sea level.
+Pretoria Marathon is a full marathon held in Pretoria, South Africa.
+It is scheduled for Tuesday 23 February 2027.
+The course is run on road surface with 487m of total climbing, with its high point near 1549m above sea level.
 For registration and full race details, visit the official Pretoria Marathon website.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Pretoria Marathon against other marathons to find the right race for your goals.